CPSC-1517/1517-may-2024-E01-workbook-dwelchnait/README.md

-# Basic Starter Kit
+# 1517 workbook repository

-## Owner your name
+## Owner Don Welch

-alter this statement to indicate the usage of this repository
+this repo will be used to code the classroom demos. this repo will be made public so that my student can obtain a copy of all the class time demos.
+NO CODE that is order marks will be in this repo.